hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/apollo-client.md

   }).$mount("#app");

 ```
 Let's try to understand what is happening here.

 We are creating an `HttpLink` to connect ApolloClient with the GraphQL server.
 As you know already, our GraphQL server is running at [https://learn.hasura.io/graphql](https://learn.hasura.io/graphql)

-At the end, we instantiate ApolloClient by passing in our HttpLink and a new instance of `InMemoryCache` (recommended caching solution).
-Finally we are adding apollo provider to the Vue app.
+Subsequently, we instantiate ApolloClient by passing in our HttpLink and a new instance of `InMemoryCache` (recommended caching solution).
+Finally, we are adding ApolloProvider to the Vue app.